 - Renter Occupied Housing Units: 5.5% 126 homes

 - Vacant Housing units: 72.3% 1659 homes (include vacation rentals and second homes)

 *Source: Hometownlocator.com – June 1, 2015

 History of Lake Lure, North Carolina

 In 1925, Dr. Lucius B. Morse and his family began construction of the dam that is located on the east end of Lake Lure.
 His intention was to create a beautiful lakefront community.
 The dam was completed in 1927 along with the 1927 Lake Lure Inn and Spa.
-Unfortunately, before very much development was completed, the Stock Market crash of 1929 plunged the country into the Great Depression, halting the grand plan.
-Through the years, the area has become a popular tourist destination and has hosted such famous people as President Calvin Coolidge, President Franklin D. Roosevelt, Emily Post, and F. Scott Fitzgerald.
-The scenic beauty of the area has enticed filmmakers to shoot numerous movies in and around Lake Lure.
-Some of these movies include Firestarter, Thunder Road, My Fellow Americans, A Breed Apart, Dirty Dancing and Last of the Mohicans.
+Unfortunately, before very much development was completed, the Stock Market crash of 1929 plunged the country into the Great Depression.
+This halted the grand plan.
+The area is a popular tourist destination and has hosted such famous people as President Calvin Coolidge, President Franklin D. Roosevelt, Emily Post, and F. Scott Fitzgerald.
+The scenic beauty of the area has enticed filmmakers to shoot numerous movies in and around Lake Lure such as Firestarter, Thunder Road, My Fellow Americans, A Breed Apart, Dirty Dancing, and Last of the Mohicans.